-Students will provide feedback to the seminar facilitators at the conclusion of each seminar and will write an individual reflection on their own seminar.
+Students will provide feedback to the seminar facilitators at the conclusion of each seminar in the journal and will write an individual reflection on their own seminar.

 The individual reflection will be approximately two to three double-spaces pages.
 Students will include insightful reflections on the collaborative process with an emphasis on their own role in the collaborative planning and implementation process and what they learned about themselves as collaborators.
 This reflection will be due one week after the seminar is presented.

-Statement of Guiding Principles for Early Childhood Education (30 points)
+Statement of Guiding Principles for Early Childhood Education (30 points including graphic representation / 2.5 pts. + artifact share/ 2.5 pts.)